-Peppermint Essential Oil For Nausea
+Peppermint Essential Oil For Stomach Issues

 I always have peppermint growing in my garden as well as on my kitchen windowsill.
-It brings a lovely odor to my home and grows very quickly – in fact, I need to trim the bush in my garden regularly in the winter because the root system grows very quickly.
+It brings a lovely odor to my home and grows very quickly.
+In fact, I need to trim the bush in my garden regularly in the winter because the root system grows very quickly.

 You’ll find that buying even one plant can provide you with enough peppermint forever if you treat it well.
-It’s really great to have during the winter time for teas and other dishes (in fact, peppermint jelly goes as a great relish with lamb and even poultry dishes in the right amount) and will do wonders for your immune system and general health.
+It’s really great to have during the wintertime for teas and other dishes.
+(In fact, peppermint jelly goes as a great relish with lamb and even poultry dishes in the right amount.)
+And it will do wonders for your immune system and general health.